Skip to contents

 use_statistics

-Use statistics in the parquet file to determine if pages can be skipped from reading.
+Use statistics in the parquet to determine if pages can be skipped from reading.

 cache